4th of July email + SMS marketing tips to revolutionize your revenue, including 15 brand examples

 Subject line: July 4th Cook Out Recipes 🇺🇸

-Magical Brands, a leader in the cannabis and edible industry, took a tasty approach to their 4th of July email.
+Magical Brands, a leader in the cannabis and edible industry, took a tasty approach to their 4th of July marketing email.

-The Fourth is a holiday that many Americans celebrate with a cookout in their backyards, on a beach, or in any sunny outdoor spot where they can set up their grills.
+The Fourth is a holiday that many Americans celebrate with a cookout in their backyards, picnics on a beach, or in any sunny outdoor spot where they can set up their grills.

 Subject line: 4th of July Mixed Packs

+What’s a cookout without an ice-cold beer on hand?
+Athletic Brewing Co. knows you can’t have one without the other.
 This non-alcoholic craft beer brand uses their 4th of July email to promote a special mixed six-pack available just for the holiday.